alphagov/govuk-design-system/src/components/notification-banner/index.md

 Use a notification banner to tell the user about something they need to know about, but that’s not directly related to the page content.

-{{ example({group: "components", item: "notification-banner", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}
+{{ example({ group: "components", item: "notification-banner", example: "default", html: true, nunjucks: true, open: false, size: "s", loading: "eager" }) }}

 ## When to use this component